 And what are the double binding posts for?
 To connect our speaker in bi-amplification or bi-wiring.

 These alternative modes of connection, almost always for the use of a small circle of enthusiasts, if not used, require that the HF (high frequency) and LF (low frequency) terminals remain jumpered together.
 The aim is to make the crossover work in unison.

 Why is it that loudspeaker manufacturers, given the scarce use of bi-amping/bi-wiring, produce speakers with double connections?
 Well, it's difficult to give a precise answer, but one can speculate that it is to offer a more versatile and complete product.
 Or maybe it's because they are "more showy" and attract more attention from buyers.
 Certainly, they are present on almost all the speakers and, consequently, they have to be understood and managed properly, to avoid that a possible advantage becomes a disadvantage.

 Immediately after having made the purchase of our new speakers, we will put to assemble them and we will be caught by a doubt.
 Should the speaker cable from the amplifier to the speakers be connected to the bottom pair or the top pair?
 That is, to the input intended for bass or high frequencies?
 And above all, will the jumpers supplied by the manufacturer of the speakers be adequate for the task they have to perform or will they ruin our efforts to improve the quality of the audio emitted by the system?

-How to connect the jumpers.
+How to connect jumpers.
 Up or down?

-For an uncompromising choice, Ricable proposes his jumpers Dedalus e Invictuswith the first optimized also for the Magnus series or other less valuable speaker cables.
-These are available in fork/fork as well as fork/banana version.
-It is also possible request a custom length.
-As for the speaker cables, however, the choice is more varied and takes the four, now classic, seriesRicable, namely Primus, Magnus, Dedalus e Invictus.
+For a choice without compromise, Ricable proposes its jumpers Dedalus e Invictuswith the former also optimised for the Magnus series or other lesser speaker cables.
+These are available in spade/spade as well as spade/banana versions.
+It is also possible to request a custom length.
+As for the speaker cables, however, the choice is more varied and takes up the four, now classic, series Ricable, namely Primus, Magnus, Dedalus e Invictus.